bnb-chain/greenfield-storage-provider/core/task/README.md

 ### Object Task

 The ObjectTask associated with an object and storage params, and records the information of different stages of the object.
-Considering the change of storage params on the greenfield, the storage params of each object should be determined when it is created, and it should not be queried during the task flow, which is inefficient and error-prone.
+Considering the change of storage params on the mechain, the storage params of each object should be determined when it is created, and it should not be queried during the task flow, which is inefficient and error-prone.

 #### UploadObjectTask